How it works

 • Full audit trail anchored in provenance vault

-• Xybern becomes the enforcement layer inside your product
+• Xybern becomes the authorisation layer inside your product

 Most common